eddiesung111/my-backtest-strategies/README.md

 - [Usage](#usage)
 - [Project Structure](#project-structure)

-> Click the ☰ icon on GitHub to auto-generate this TOC for easy navigation.

 ## About The Project
 This framework provides:
 1. **DataHandler** that streams historical OHLCV data for one or more instruments.
 2. **Strategy** interface for implementing SMA/EMA crossovers, RSI triggers, drawdown-based rules, and more.
 3. **Portfolio** and **ExecutionHandler** modules simulating realistic order fills, slippage, and commissions.
 4. **Performance** analytics offering cumulative returns.
-These components form a cohesive backtesting pipeline inspired by industry templates. :contentReference[oaicite:2]{index=2}
+These components form a cohesive backtesting pipeline inspired by industry templates.

 ## Features
 - Single- and multi-asset support